What Is Somatic Tinnitus?

 For patients where the neck and jaw nerves are be contributing to tinnitus, we encourage the concurrent use of physical medicine, such as physical therapy, manual therapy, massage, and jaw and neck exercises.

-Conclusion: Somatic Tinnitus Treatment Should be Multimodal
+Conclusion: Multimodal Somatic Tinnitus Treatment Is Key

 Tinnitus related to jaw and neck issues are a unique challenge.
 Understanding the interplay between sensory systems, musculoskeletal function, and neurological pathways is crucial for effectively treating tinnitus